-Article 61 (2) EECC Article 7 DMA three Member States and has adopted implementing measures specifying the nature and scope of any obligations that may be imposed. provider shall remain free to decide whether to make use of the interoperable basic functionalities that may have been provided.
+Article 61 (2) EECC Article 7 DMA to use and implement standards or specifications listed in Article 39(1) EECC or of any other relevant European or international standards; and (ii) where the EC, after consulting BEREC and taking utmost account of its opinion, has found an appreciable threat to end- to-end connectivity between end- users throughout the Union or in at least three Member States and has adopted implementing measures specifying the nature and scope of any obligations that may be imposed.
+The level of security, including end-to-end encryption where applicable, that the gatekeeper provides to its own end-users shall be preserved across the interoperable services.
+The end-users of the gatekeeper and requesting provider shall remain free to decide whether to make use of the interoperable basic functionalities that may have been provided.
 Procedure Two-step procedure: (i) EC adopts implementing measures on the nature and scope of the obligations; (ii) NRAs/OCAs impose obligations on relevant providers of NI-ICS which reach a significant level of coverage and user uptake.
 Gatekeeper to publish within six months a reference offer laying down the technical details and general terms and conditions of interoperability with its NI-ICS.
 Following the publication of the reference offer, interoperability with the NI-ICS must be ensured within three months upon receipt of a request.
 The EC may consult BEREC to determine whether the reference offer ensures compliance with the obligation of NI-ICS interoperability.
 Governance EC; BEREC; NRAs/OCAs.
 EC as the sole authority empowered to enforce DMA.
 The EC can consult BEREC on the reference offer proposed by the gatekeeper.
 Cooperation mechanisms are foreseen, including with the high-level group which includes BEREC amongst its members.

-As it can be seen from the table above, the DMA and the EECC share a similar scope (both deal with interoperability of NI-ICS), but pursue different objectives106, and work differently.
-The provisions of the DMA are to a certain extent ex ante in their nature, in that they will automatically apply (as SMP obligations do) once a designation decision is adopted by the EC.
-On the other hand, the provisions of the EECC act as a regulatory response to trends witnessed in the market, which may lead to end-to-end connectivity being endangered due to a lack of interoperability between ICS.
+As it can be seen from the table above, the DMA and the EECC share a similar scope (both deal with interoperability of NI-ICS), but pursue different objectives, and work differently.
+The provisions of the DMA are to a certain extent ex ante in their nature, in that they will apply (as SMP obligations do) once a designation decision is adopted by the EC.
+On the other hand, the provisions of the EECC act as a regulatory response to trends witnessed in the market, which may lead to end-to-end connectivity being endangered due to a lack of interoperability between interpersonal communication services.